-The vitality of fundamental rights is stated in our constitution.
+Hint: The vitality of fundamental rights is stated in our constitution.
 Part III of the constitution covers all the traditional civil and political rights enumerated in the universal declaration of human rights.
 Dr B R Ambedkar described them as the most citizen part of the constitution.
 They were considered essential to protect the liberties and rights of the people against the infringement of the power delegated by them to their government.
 These rights embody the basic values cherished by the people of this country since the Vedic times.

 Fundamental rights are essentially human rights but are regulated by the Constitution in India.
-They integrate him with the society and at the same time as they incorporate educative value also, a citizen is able to understand the importance of all the members of the society.
+They integrate him with the society and at the same time as they incorporate educational value also, a citizen is able to understand the importance of all the members of the society.
 The Constitution also provides for enforcement of these rights hence they have legal value also which empower a citizen to protect, respect and fulfil the rule of law.
 They uphold the equality of all individuals, the dignity of the individual and the nation’s unity.
-It can be very clear from the below points:-

-After living in subjugation for such a long time, people had forgotten what is meant by freedom.
-These rights give people hope and belief that there is no stopping to their growth.
+2. First fruits of the freedom struggle: After living in subjugation for such a long time, people had forgotten what freedom meant by freedom.
+These rights give people hope and belief that there is no stopping their growth.
 They are free from the whims of the rulers.
 In that sense, they are first fruits of the long freedom struggle and bring a sense of satisfaction and fulfilment.

-Every Indian citizen is free to practice a religion of his choice, but that is not so in the Gulf countries.
+3. Quantification of Freedom: Every Indian citizen is free to practice a religion of his choice, but that is not so in the Gulf countries.
 Our right to speech and expression allows us to freely criticize the govt. but this is not so in China.